Penetration Testing

 Forensic Investigation: – Unreliable logs

-This is the common issue that we come across when the testing thick client application is tempering client site data that can be used for forensic investigation.
+This is the common issue that we come across when testing the thick client application, which tampers with client site data that can be used for forensic investigation.

-For example, your application is taking some time stamps from the client machine and they are saved in the database for investigation purposes in the future.
-If there are any incidents and if they want to check the timestamps of the client’s actions, they can use this data collected from the client.
+For example, your application takes some time stamps from the client machine and saves them in the database for investigation purposes in the future.
+If there are any incidents and if they want to check the timestamps of the client’s actions.
+They can use this data collected from the client.

-However, if this client-side data is tempered by the client and if it is not validated further on the server side it can create unreliable logs on the server-side.
+However, if the client tempers this client-side data and if the server does not validate it further.
+It can create unreliable logs on the server-side.

 Let’s see how it can be tested in the DVTA application.
 To do this open up the DVTA application and log in as Vijay and then Add some expenses as shown below.

-This is one of the issues that we may want to report If any client-side artifacts are being collected being forensic purposes.
+We may want to report this issue if any client-side artifacts are collecting for forensic purposes.
 So, this is how we can pentest Thick Client Applications.
 In the next article, we will talk about Reversing and patching the application.

 Author – Vijay is a Certified Ethical Hacker, Technical writer and Penetration Tester at Hacking Articles.
 Technology and Gadget freak.
 Contact Here